MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Introduction

+Finally, with MIDI-SAG in place, we propose the approach depicted in Figure~\ref{SAG_variants}(d), which explicitly tackles the long-form bottleneck.
+Specifically, from the full-song lyrics and MIDI, we derive a structural planning specifying the global musical form.
+Each section is defined by its temporal boundaries and semantic labels (e.g., intro, verse).
+Moreover, we derive the beat positions and chord progression for the whole song, for both vocal and non-vocal sections.
+We perform SAG with the section boundaries in mind, generating the backings for the vocal sections first, and then for the non-vocal sections.
+This way, even the vocal part is silent in non-vocal sections, we can leverage the global rhythmic and chordal conditions, along with the audio outpainting capabilities of TTM models~\cite{tsai2025musecontrollite}, to realize coherent long-form generation.

+We demonstrate the feasibility of this compositional pipeline by leveraging a pre-trained SVS module~\cite{ren2020fastspeech} and a pre-trained TTM module (for SAG)~\cite{evans2025stable}, finetuning only the SAG part by adding lightweight adapters~\citep{wu2024music,tsai2025musecontrollite} to incorporate various time-varying conditions.
+In our implementation, the finetuning process only requires 2.5k hours of audio data and a single RTX 3090 GPU.
+We report experiments comparing the architectures shown in Figure~\ref{SAG_variants} for score-to-song generation, validating the effectiveness of the proposed approaches.

+Interestingly, besides score-to-song generation, our compositional pipeline can be extended to support lyrics-to-song generation.
+We consider this as a ``bonus'' task and implement it by adding a lyrics-to-melody module CSL-L2M~\cite{chai2025csl} to our pipeline, so that the vocal MIDI can be \emph{generated} rather than \emph{provided} at the input side of the overall system.
+We also perform experiments comparing this prototype system with state-of-the-art lyrics-to-song generation systems, and we see promising initial result.

-\yang{Our contributions are three-fold: (i) MIDI-SAG, conditioning SAG on the vocal MIDI score; (ii) structural completeness, supporting intermittent vocals for consistent backing; and (iii) a modular, data-efficient compositional pipeline trained on a single consumer GPU and validated through extensive objective and subjective evaluations against state-of-the-art end-to-end baselines. }
+Our contributions are three-fold: (i) MIDI-SAG, a new way to feed symbolic MIDI priors into generative audio models to solve the long-form bottleneck; (ii) structural completeness, supporting intermittent vocals for consistent backing in long-form generation; and (iii) a data-efficient compositional pipeline that exhibits promising results for both score-to-song and lyrics-to-song generation.

-Audio samples, including mid-pipeline editability demos, are available on our demo page.
-We will open-source our model, code, and dataset metadata upon publication.